Our 30th ANNIVERSARY

 MESSAGE FROM SCOTT

 During this unforeseen break, I worked on two ebooks, two videos, and a new speaker website for the first month.
-After that, I took many daily walks but needed to get out and do something.
+After that, I took many daily walks, but I needed to get out and do something.
 So I got a local grocery store job and became “Banana man.”
-I worked with produce, hauling bananas and other food items out onto the store floor.
+I worked with produce, hauling bananas and other food items onto the store floor.
 I had never had a career that was as physical, but I found my groove.

 I thought about this statement and realized he was right.
-It used to be that when you walked down the school hallways you heard students singing and laughing.
+It used to be that when you walked down the school hallways, you heard students singing and laughing.
 The halls have become void of the sounds of children’s voices.
 It is important to incorporate moments of joy for children so they realize that learning is fun and school can be a place to enjoy.

 The only thing I will never forget about that summer is how happy the kids were and how grateful the parents were for offering camp.
 So many other centers cancelled their season.
 I knew how vital camp would be for these kids.
 We had to run the camp.